-When visiting a lawyer’s website, such as this one http://www.dispartilawchicago.com, navigate to the About Us section.
+When visiting a lawyer’s website, such as the resourceful website of Pohl & Berk, navigate to the “About” section.
 This page will give you information such as the attorney’s specialty, the location of their office and years in practice.
+Pages such as the “Practice Areas” section will allow you to read about the types of cases that they are experienced in and can handle.
 Many lawyers also have a testimonial page.
 On this page you will be able to read about different cases from the client’s perspective.

 After you have gathered together a list of potential personal injury attorneys, set up a free consultation with each lawyer.
 At this consultation, the attorney will look over the facts of your case and answer any questions you may have.
 After each consultation, write down notes about the interview and how the lawyer treated you.